ibmdbanalytics/ibmdbpy/blogs/use_case.md

 finally compute the density for each borough and try to visualise the results with __Leaflet__ library.
 FIXME: I would start with the number of crimes, and then area - it is more intuitive

-FIXME: please use loops instead of one variables per borough

 ```python
 # Read the data from dahsDB using ibmdbpy